diku-summer-programming/DSoP21/README.md

 # DIKU Summer of Programming 2021

-(This site is a first draft and will be updated)

 This summer DIKU would like to support students at DIKU that would like maintain and improve their programming skills.
 Or just have some programming related fun with other students.

 Programming is a a craft, like playing an instrument or using tools.
 You have during the course learned the basics of how it works.
 But if you lay it away over the summer (do not program or think problem solving in a programming context for two months) you will lose much of these skills that you have gain over the previous semester.